bioconda/bioconda-recipes/README.md

 packages.
 The `scripts/bioconductor_scraper.py` script accepts the name of a Bioconductor package (e.g., "Biobase").
 This script:

-- parses the Bioconductor web page for the tarball
+- parses the Bioconductor web page for the current version
+- checks to see if a tarball for the version is available on [bioaRchive](https://bioarchive.galaxyproject.org/) and if so uses that for long-term stability, otherwise uses the tarball from the Bioconductor page
-- downloads the tarball to a temp file and extracts the `DESCRIPTION` file
+- downloads the tarball to the `cached_bioconductor_tarballs` dir and extracts the `DESCRIPTION` file
 - parses the DESCRIPTION file to identify dependencies
 - converts dependencies to package names more friendly to `conda`, specifically prefixing `bioconductor-` or `r-` as needed and using lowercase package names
+- bumps the build number if package versions are the same but something else in the recipe changed
+- calculates md5sum on the cached tarball
 - writes a `meta.yaml` and `build.sh` file to `recipes/<new package name>`.

 That is,